 few gratings fresh nutmeg

 In a large saucepan (preferably one that is oven-proof so you can wash one less dish), melt butter over medium heat.
 I used an oval, 12.5″ x 9″cast iron baking dish for both my sautéing and baking.
+A 10″ lodge cast iron skillet would also work well.
 Next, add chopped mushrooms, salt, pepper, and sauté for 5 minutes.
 Add garlic and sauté for another 2 minutes.
 Mix in flour and cook for another minute.
 Then add broth slowly, about ¼ cup at a time, stirring constantly.
 Bring to a simmer for approximately 3 minutes, stirring occasionally.
 Add cream and sherry and simmer for another 5 minutes.
 Remove from heat.